-However, we do offer two means for visiting the Program faculty members and with current students.
+We warmly invite you to visit our Program through your choice of two options.
 First, following the schedule below, we hold a series of onsite Visitation Days.
 In these face-to-face meetings, a faculty member will discuss applications, admissions, financial support, and whatever you would like to discuss; these meetings typically last 1.5 hours.
 We provide an extensive handout so you won't be madly writing everything down.
 You will also meet separately with a current grad student who will also conduct a tour of our clinic.
 If you come to visit us in person, please make time to take a free historical tour of our Rotunda, if possible.
 It is well worth the time. https://www.uvaguides.org/historial-tours/

 The second way of getting to know us is through a series of online Visitation Days (please see schedule below); these meetings typically last 1 hour.
-To attend on of these meetings, simply make a request through email@example.com.
+To attend one of these meetings, simply make a request through firstname.lastname@example.org.
 As the meeting day draws near, you will receive an email from Vickie Thomas providing a link to join the Zoom meeting.
-A faculty member will cover all of the information we discuss in our face-to-face Visitation Days.
-The same handout is also included.
-After about 45 minutes, the faculty member will turn the meeting over to one of our current grad students.
-The only thing missing is a walk-through of our clinic.
-To help with that, we are developing a virtual tour.
+A faculty member will cover all the information we discuss in our face-to-face Visitation Days.

 Through either medium, we are delighted to have you join us in one of these sessions.
-Details about these session appear in the next two sections.
+Details about these sessions appear in the next two sections.

 Visitation Days in Charlottesville